Kirkland Putter vs Scotty Cameron: Which Is Better For You?

 Loft: 3 degrees

-• Proven design and head shape have the appearance of a high end putter
+• Proven blade style putter design and head shape have the appearance of a high end putter

 • The most incredible price point for a high end putter

-It’s no secret that the KS1 is “modeled after” the Scotty Cameron Newports.
-However the Scotty Cameron Newports weren’t exactly original designs, either.
+It’s no secret that the Kirkland KS1 signature putter is modeled after the Scotty Cameron putters.
+However the Scotty Cameron putters weren’t exactly original designs, either.
 In fact the vast majority of putters on the market are recycling a very small subset of truly original ideas, instead dressing them with different specs and trying different combinations of materials and sizes.
 On paper this club is almost identical.
 However golfers love to fuss about that last 1-2%.

 Scotty Cameron Putter Overview